ebi-pf-team/interproscan-docs/docs/ScanNucleicAcidSeqs.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Supported output formats are GFF3 and XML, which allow you to trace back
 from the match to the position inside your nucleic acid sequence.
-Other
-InterProScan 5 output formats like SVG,HTML and TSV are not available
+Please not
-for nucleic acid sequence analysis.
+that the TSV format is not available for nucleic acid sequence analysis.

 Redundant sequences and identifiers in your FASTA file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~